mikemcevoyiom/codex/README.md

 HEVC using FFmpeg.
 PyQt allows more customizable widgets, including styled buttons.

+By default the script opens a directory located at `videos/unprocessed/new` within your home folder.
+You can specify a different location by setting the `STREAM_SELECTOR_DIR` environment variable before running the application.

 After launching the script, choose a folder containing your videos.
 Two buttons are available and each operation will be applied to every video in the selected
 folder: